Preceptors make a difference in the lives of students who are

 CDR Preceptor Training

 We encourage all of our preceptors to complete the free Preceptor Training offered by the Commission on Dietetic Registration (CDR).
 The training is free and offers continuing education units (CEUs).
-Click here to access the training.
+CDR Preceptor training is available online.

 OCC offers an Associate of Science Dietetic Technician Program that is accredited by ACEND (Accreditation Council for Education in Nutrition and Dietetics).
 Students who meet the graduation requirements are eligible to sit for the Nutrition and Dietetics Technician, Registered (NDTR) registration exam.
 The program is approximately 2 years in length and requires both didactic courses and a minimum of 450 hours of supervised practice.
-Click here for more program information.
+More program information can be found on the Program Information page.

 Student Requirement for Hours